Exegetical Study Notes on the Greek TextPDF eBook

 Do then what is for your neighbour's good ("act in love").
 If there is a chance of leading a person astray, don't be in it.
 This is how I act; I set out to be right in everyone's eyes so that I may save many.

-With regard the proper dress rules for worship.
+With regard the proper dress-rules for worship.
 A woman should wear a veil within the church to hide her natural (human) beauty and thus not distract members from their act of worship.
 Men should also dress appropriately.

 By the way, I hear that there are divisions amongst you in the Lord's Supper.
 Some are hungry, some are drunk.
 Christ instituted the Lord's Supper so that we, as a group, may express our faith in his sacrificial death for us, with the result of an increased bond of fellowship.
-Therefore, when you participate, even promote such unloving behavior, you spurn what Christ did for you at Calvary.
+Therefore, when you participate in, even promote such unloving behavior, you spurn what Christ did for you at Calvary.
 Thus, examine yourselves as to your relationship with your brothers and sisters, seeking to maintain a bond of fellowship, especially at the Lord's Supper.

 Now concerning speaking in tongues.
 When you were pagans you were involved in much tongue-speaking, but now that you are Christians the type of activities which have value have changed. eg., a state of powerful spiritual ecstasy does not, of itself, possess great worth, particularly if Christ is consequently defamed.

 There are for us a variety of spiritual gifts, the important ones concern the proclamation of truth, while the least important are of an esoteric nature.
 These gifts have been given to the individual members of the congregation by the Holy Spirit.
-Each is important in its own way and therefore those who have one type of gift must not think theirs is the only type.
+Each is important in its own right and therefore those who have one type of gift must not think theirs is the only type.
 There are many gifts of ministry, with the least important often being the most overt.
 This gives balance to the range of gifts in the church and therefore encourages unity in the fellowship.

 You Corinthians are one body and as such have within the church numerous ministries, the greatest being the teaching ministries, while the least being tongues.
 You are not all one type.
 You are different and thus should express this fact in a range of ministries within the church.
 Above all, desire the higher gifts.

 It is easy to think that if you have a gift you are complete, yet in fact, gifts are nothing without love.
 In eternity, gifts will not be needed, while love will remain.
-Love does not allow the festering of pride, etc. which can flow from an over-emphasis on gifts.
+Love does not allow the festering of pride, etc., which can flow from an over-emphasis on gifts.
 Therefore, let love be your aim, and as well, desire the higher gift of prophesy.

 Tongues are really of little value, they don't edify and have, in the past, had a bad history.
 In fact, unintelligible words from God are usually a sign of his judgement.
 Tongues are also very disturbing to non-Christians, while prophesy edifies and convicts the non-Christian.